alandoyle/alandoyle.com/content/en/posts/2025-08-08-proxmox-upgrade-to-latest-version.md

 EOF
 ```

-## "No subscription"" Users AKA Homelabbers
+## "No subscription" Users Only AKA Homelabbers

 There are a few extra steps required in order to enable the "No Subscription" repositories and disable the Enterprise repositories.